NREL/phygnn/docs/README.md

 # Sphinx Documentation

 The documentation is built with [Sphinx](http://sphinx-doc.org/index.html).
 See their documentation for (a lot) more details.

 ## Installation

-To generate the docs yourself, you'll need the appropriate packages:
+To generate the docs yourself, you'll need the appropriate package:

 ```
 conda install sphinx